Top Ten List for Senior Seminar

 9. Nothing like a deadline…Be sure to meet the deadlines as issued.
 The Human Issues project is indeed a large project, but it is very "doable" if you keep up with the deadlines.

 8. You get by with a little help from…your professors.
 Don't be afraid to ask professors for help.
-This includes professors you may have for classes, your advisor, or a professor that is in the field of one of the disciplinary aspects you are incorporating into your project.
+This includes professors you may have for classes, your adviser, or a professor that is in the field of one of the disciplinary aspects you are incorporating into your project.

 7. Research early, research often.
 Start with a "ton" of research from all different angles.
 The more firsthand research (i.e., interviews, visits, etc.) the better.
 Allot plenty of time for scheduling interviews & visits—call early.
 Use your reference librarians for help on your research.